molecule-generator-collection/ChemTSv3/chemtsv3/generator/README.md

 ## HeapQueueGenerator

-Generator that evaluates children and keeps candidates in a reward-prioritized heap queue.
+Generator that iteratively evaluates newly generated child candidates, stores them in a reward-prioritized heap queue, and apply transition to the highest-reward candidate at each step.

 | Parameter | Default | Description |
 |---|---:|---|